Mbadady/Student_Management_System/README.md

 # Student_Management_System

-A simple student management system to perform CRUD operations. it includes pagination and sorting
+A simple student management system to perform CRUD operations which includes pagination and sorting.

+It makes use of Spring data jpa at the persistence layer and Hibernate as its implementation.

+Mysql database is also used

-Security features will be added
+Security features will be added as soon as possible